A guide to double stars and binary stars

 Unless your stargazing app or star atlas tells you so, simply by gazing at the sky there is no way of telling whether you’re looking at an optical double or a binary.

-Only with the careful study of the movements in a double star can we gauge whether the stars are gravitationally bound to each other or not.
+Only with the careful study of the movements in a double star can astronomers gauge whether the stars are gravitationally bound to each other or not.

-If you’re looking up at a binary star system, it’s fascinating to know what could be happening with the stars themselves.
+If you’re looking up at a binary star system, imagine what might be happening to the stars themselves.

-This is because sometimes the stars in a binary system can interact – especially when one of the stars is more massive than the other.
+Sometimes the stars in a binary system interact, especially when one is more massive than the other.

-Of course, you won’t see any of this going on when you look through a telescope, but double stars are still amazing to aim at.
+You won’t see any of this going on when you look through a telescope, but double stars are amazing to observe, even for knowing this fact alone.

 For more on this, read our guide to star colours.

-If you can spot our top five favourite doubles, you’ll soon be hooked on these jewels of the night sky.
+Take a look at our five favourite binary and double stars and you’ll soon be hooked on these jewels of the night sky.

-5 double stars to spot in the night sky
+5 binary and double stars to spot in the night sky

 Albireo